 Tom SmithCreative Writing

 Wm.
-Thomas “Tom” Smith, Jr. – author, editor, and former adjunct-professor at USC’s School of Journalism and Mass Communications – is the editor and military technical advisor for THE NEW YORK TIMES BESTSELLER, QUIET HERO : Secrets from My Father's Past by three-time Emmy winner and bestselling author Rita Cosby.
+Thomas “Tom” Smith, Jr. – author, editor, and former adjunct-professor at USC’s School of Journalism and Mass Communications – is the editor and military technical advisor for THE NEW YORK TIMES BESTSELLER, QUIET HERO by three-time Emmy winner Rita Cosby.
 Tom has written six nationally acclaimed books (two co-authored).
 His work has appeared in The New York Post, U.S. News & World Report, BusinessWeek, USA Today, The Daily Caller, and others.
-A USC graduate (History) and former U.S. Marine rifle-squad leader, including numerous military accomplishments, Tom is today a technical consultant, national director of the U.S. Counterterrorism Advisory Team and founding partner with NATIONAL DEFENSE CONSULTANTS, LLC.
+A USC graduate (history), former U.S. Marine infantry leader and retired field-grade officer, S.C.
+Military Dept., Tom is a military technical consultant, national director of the U.S. Counterterrorism Advisory Team and founding partner with NATIONAL DEFENSE CONSULTANTS, LLC.

 Mitzi VigrassFlute and Piccolo